The Number of Distracted Driving Crashes in Tennessee Reaches Record High

 - Texting While Driving Is Hazardous No Matter the Circumstances.
 Even drivers who claim to not look at or use cell phones while driving are still dangerous.
 A driver’s focus in addition to physical abilities must be focused on the road while driving.

 - Distracted Driving Is Not Only A Problem Among Young People.
 Contrary to the belief that only teenagers get into accidents due to distracted driving, adults of all ages all vulnerable to accidents due to distracted driving.

 - Using GPS on a Phone Is Not Okay While Driving.
 Trying to drive with one hand while holding a smartphone providing directions to one’s destination in the other hand can greatly increase the number of accidents.
 Instead, drivers should opt to use voice guided direction.

-Nashville Accident Attorneys
+Nashville Accident Lawyers

 Distracted driving is a cause of driving that unfortunately can lead to catastrophic results.
-At Calhoun Law, PLC in Tennessee, our car accident attorneys are skilled at helping to make sure that individuals who are injured due to distracted drivers receive the compensation that is deserved.
+At Calhoun Law, PLC in Tennessee, our car accident lawyers are skilled at helping to make sure that individuals who are injured due to distracted drivers receive the compensation that is deserved.